MARTIMM/gtk-glade/README.md

 # GTK::Glade - Accessing Gtk using Glade
 [![License](http://martimm.github.io/label/License-label.svg)](http://www.perlfoundation.org/artistic_license_2_0)

+# NOTE

+## This project is renamed into  Gnome::Glade3 to have better suiting name for two reasons.
+First it shows which version it uses of GTK+ and second it shows that it is a Gnome product.
+This project will stay for a while but will not be extended.
+Please look at the README.md of Gnome::Glade3 if you like to follow the progress of those packages.
+The renamed version will also use the following projects;
+* Gnome::Gtk3
+* Gnome::Gdk3
+* Gnome::GObject
+* Gnome::Glib
+* Gnome::N

 # Description
 With the modules from package `GTK::Simple` you can build a user interface and interact with it.
 This package however, is meant to load a user interface description saved by an external designer program.
 The program used is glade which saves an XML description of the made design.